 For anyone considering a banking career in Egypt, this list of top banks in Egypt is a helpful guide on where to start.
-To learn more, see all our list of financial institutions.
+To learn more, see our list of financial institutions.

 Established in 2006, Credit Agricole provides retail, corporate, and investment banking services.
 The bank operates through various segments: Investment, Retail, and Asset and Liability Management.
 Based in Cairo, it is a subsidiary of the Crédit Agricole Group.
 It employs around 2,500 people and oversees 83 branches.

 Incorporated in 1982, HSBC Bank Egypt is a subsidiary of HSBC Holdings Plc.
 In 2001, it changed its name to HSBC Bank Egypt S.A.E. from Egyptian British Bank.
 The bank conducts its operations through Small, Medium. and Large Enterprises, Investment, Individuals, and Other Activities segments.
 It manages 60 branches and seven small units.
 Based in Cairo, it employs around 1,600 staff.

-Founded in 1957, Alex Bank operates as a subsidiary of Intesa Sanpaolo S.P.A.
-Headquartered in Cairo, the bank employs around 4,700 staff and manages 210 branches in Egypt.
+Founded in 1957, Bank of Alexandria operates as a subsidiary of Intesa Sanpaolo S.P.A.
+Headquartered in Cairo, the bank employs around 4,200 staff and manages 211 branches in Egypt.

 Qatar National Bank is a subsidiary of Qatar National Bank (Q.P.S.C.).
 Established in 1978, the bank operates through four segments – Corporate, Investments, Individuals, and Other Businesses.